-Lord, make me an instrument of your peace, Where there is hatred, let me sow love; where there is injury, pardon; where there is doubt, faith; where there is despair, hope; where there is darkness, light; where there is sadness, joy; O Divine Master, grant that I may not so much seek to be consoled as to console; to be understood as to understand; to be loved as to love.
-For it is in giving that we receive; it is in pardoning that we are pardoned; and it is in dying that we are born to eternal life.
+Lord, make me an instrument of your peace,

+Where there is hatred, let me sow love;

+where there is injury, pardon;

+where there is doubt, faith;

+where there is despair, hope;

+where there is darkness, light;

+where there is sadness, joy;

+O Divine Master, grant that I may not so much seek to be consoled as to console;

+to be understood as to understand;

+to be loved as to love.

+For it is in giving that we receive;

+it is in pardoning that we are pardoned;

+and it is in dying that we are born to eternal life.

-CONTRIBUTOR NAME REV. DR. EMILY A. PECK-MCCLAIN LECTIONARY DATE AUGUST 4, 2019 Page: 1 of 5 JUSTICE ISSUE: ECONOMIC JUSTICE SCRIPTURE PASSAGE Luke 12:32-40 SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES 2016-2020 Social Principles ¶163.E; 2016-2020 Book of Resolutions #4051 OBJECTIVE Students will engage with the lectionary text in order to examine their connection to abundance and/or scarcity in issues of economic justice.
-SUPPLIES NEEDED Printouts of the Scripture passage or Bibles for everyone in your group in the NRSV translation.
-Paper and drawing materials (crayons, colored pencils, markers).
+CONTRIBUTOR NAME REV. DR. EMILY A. PECK-MCCLAIN Page: 1 of 5

+JUSTICE ISSUE: ECONOMIC JUSTICE

+SOCIAL PRINCIPLES/BOOK OF RESOLUTIONS REFERENCES 2016-2020 Social Principles \$\frac{1}{163.E}\$; 2016-2020 Book of Resolutions #4051 economic justice.

+OBJECTIVE Students will engage with the lectionary text in order to examine their connection to abundance and/or scarcity in issues of colored pencils, markers).
 Powerpoint slide or print out of the first part of Resolution #4051.
 Candle and matches or lighter (optional).